Ni Zhifu

 Ni Zhifu (倪志福 (Ni Chih-fu); May 1933 – 24 April 2013) was a Chinese engineer, inventor, and high-ranking politician.
 When he worked as a technician in the 1950s, he invented the "Ni Zhifu drill" which earned him a patent and the honour of "model worker".
 During the Cultural Revolution, he was elevated to leadership positions in the municipal government of Beijing and became an alternate member of the Politburo.
 He was not close to the Gang of Four, and for that reason his career continued to rise when the Gang fell at the end of the Cultural Revolution in 1976.
-He became a full member of the Politburo, and served as Deputy Communist Party Chief of Shanghai municipality, Chairman of the All-China Federation of Trade Unions, Party Chief of Tianjin municipality, and Vice Chairman of the National People's Congress.
+He became a full member of the Politburo, and served as Chinese Communist Party Deputy Committee Secretary of Shanghai municipality, Chairman of the All-China Federation of Trade Unions, Party Chief of Tianjin municipality, and Vice Chairman of the National People's Congress.

 Early life and invention

 Ni Zhifu was born in Shanghai in May 1933, and became an apprentice at Shanghai Detai Factory in 1950.
 In June 1953 he was transferred to the state-owned 618 Factory (also known as Yongding Machinery Plant) in Beijing to work as a fitter.
 While at the factory he invented the "Ni Zhifu drill", which greatly enhanced the performance and life of drills, and for which he was later granted a patent.
-He joined the Communist Party of China in 1958 and was named a national "model worker" in 1959.
+He joined the Chinese Communist Party in 1958 and was named a national "model worker" in 1959.
 He was promoted to deputy chief engineer of the 618 Factory in 1965, and later chief engineer.

 Cultural Revolution

 Ni was a major beneficiary of the Cultural Revolution, but unlike many supporters of the Gang of Four, he owed his rise to prominence to his contribution to production.
-In 1969, Ni became a member of the 9th Central Committee of the CPC, and in 1973, when a third of the 10th Central Committee were workers and peasants, Ni became an alternate member of the 10th Politburo, one of the four people representing the "masses" in the Politburo.
+In 1969, Ni became a member of the 9th Central Committee of the CCP, and in 1973, when a third of the 10th Central Committee were workers and peasants, Ni became an alternate member of the 10th Politburo, one of the four people representing the "masses" in the Politburo.
 He also served as a party secretary and a deputy director of the Revolutionary Committee of Beijing from 1973 to 1976.
 He was believed to be closer to the Communist Party bureaucrats than the Gang of Four, and likely tried to check the influence of the Gang in the capital's militia and trade union, which were both under his charge.